 Central Idea: All living things are composed of cells.
 Although there are many different types of cells in terms of size, structure, and function, all cells have certain characteristics in common.
+The cell theory encapsulates the current understanding of the cell.
+Both theories and laws describe natural phenomena and are equal in terms of scientific validity.